Arrogant Abuse Of Authority

 CODIFYING JONES DAY

+Today I attended the Special City Council meeting at City Hall that began at 5:00.
 In the audience was myself and about four employees.
 I anticipated the open session to be a short one - mere minutes - as contract City Attorney Tom Duarte presented to the council his item for the approval of using high-priced law firm, Jones Day, on the Charter issue.
 This apparently was necessary since the council had only approved them for the OCEA lawsuit.

-HATCH AUTHORIZE
+HATCH AUTHORIZED

 Apparently CEO Tom Hatch can authorize up to $50,000 for temporary legal fees - which I'm told is what happened in this case.
 At my request last week Duarte told me he would begin showing a breakdown of just what we're paying Jones Day for on the "legal fees spreadsheet", available for viewing at the City web site.